 55 km north of Coromandel.

 From Coromandel take the Colville Road for 22 km until the Whangaahei Junction, then turn right and follow the Port Charles Rd to Sandy Bay, and then the Stony Bay Rd until the end.
+This is a no exit road.

 Access: Unsealed road from Colville